How do I join?

 The document you are reading, the CrackerJack’s F.A.Q., the club/corporation by-laws, and the safety guidelines.
 There are also periodic documents that are produced by the Board of Directors.
 Each member and prospective member should read each document carefully.

-Can I write an article or letter for the Passfire?
+Can I write an article or blog post for the club?

 Absolutely!
-The Passfire editor is constantly looking for material to publish in the Passfire.
-You can submit articles to email@example.com.
-Inclusion of such an article is at the discretion of the editor.
+The VP of Publications editor is constantly looking for material to publish on the website.
+You can submit articles to firstname.lastname@example.org.
+Inclusion of such an article is at the discretion of the VP of Publications.

 Can I donate items or money to the club and use it as a charitable deduction on my income taxes?